yangxhcaf/Calliope-View/README.md

 This R Shiny app uses leaflet to display ecological data provided by [NEON](https://www.neonscience.org/) alongside drone imaging under one map.
 Users will then be able to compare biological statistics such as precipitation, soil temperature, humidity, and pressure with their own data to generate analyses ranging from the effects of climate change to the relationship between geographical factors and the ecosystem.

 [NEON](https://www.neonscience.org/) is a "continental-scale ecological observation facility" that provides open data on our ecosystems.
 [NEON](https://www.neonscience.org/) is the source that this app pulls from to get ecological data.

+The drone data will be pulled from a global index in [Cyverse](http://www.cyverse.org/)'s [discovery environment](https://www.cyverse.org/discovery-environment) (DE).
+This includes a variety of sources, such as the DE drive, S3, and private servers.
 ## Features
 The app offers a map, which displays items such as NEON sites and domains, alongside custom data which can be filtered and displayed based on multiple variables.
 Here is an example of Calliope View’s display of NEON sites and their boundaries:
 <br><br>